How to Become a Regulatory Affairs Specialist

 The market for regulatory specialists is growing, but it is also changing as new technology becomes available, such as the move towards electronic formats for regulatory submissions (i.e., electronic common technical document or eCTD competency), blockchain technology, and social media marketing.

-According to a University of Florida survey, career flexibility and high earning potential were the top two reasons applicants pursued a master’s degree in regulatory affairs.
-Other reasons provided were the opportunity to make a difference, collaboration with other professionals, and the intellectual challenge of the field.
-Furthermore, students leaned towards online programs in regulatory affairs due to the flexibility, convenience, and in-depth feedback offered in this format.
+Career flexibility and high earning potential were the top two reasons applicants pursue a master’s degree in regulatory affairs.
+Other reasons include the opportunity to make a difference, collaboration with other professionals, and the intellectual challenge of the field.
+Furthermore, students lean towards online programs in regulatory affairs due to the flexibility, convenience, and in-depth feedback offered in this format.

 This guide details the steps involved in becoming a regulatory affairs specialist.